yueMaHello/LogsumModel/README.md

 # Logsum Model
 This is a Nodejs web application using Arcgis Javascript API.
-It shows different logsum matrix in a gravity map format.
+It shows logsum matrixs in a gravity map format.
+The user can change the combinations of properties on the right corner to get various results.
 ## Set Up
 #### From Github:
 1. If you haven't downloaded Nodejs on your computer, you need to download it and add it into PATH.